joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 ### Question 25 (02/19/2018): What is feature selection/ extraction?
 Why do you do it?
 How do you do it?
 ### Question 26 (02/19/2018): What're the pros and cons of each of these feature selection techniques: Lasso regression, Ridge regression, Subset selection, Random forest
 ### Question 27 (02/19/2018): Regression in a nutshell.
 What're the different types, assumptions, mistakes, indicators, etc? (i.e. Simple / Multiple LR, GLMs, R^2, RMSE, Adj R^2, Predicted R^2, Lasso / Ridge Regression, Regularization, Over/Underfitting, Learning Rate, Bias/Variance Tradeoff...)
 ### Question 28 (02/19/2018): Classification in a nutshell.
-What're the different types, assumptions, mistakes, indicators, etc? (i.e. K-NN, Logistic Regression with ROC curve and selection of optimal threshold, Decision trees, Bagging / Random Forrests, SVMs, Bayes Classifier, Boosting (e.g. Xgboost, Adaboost), ANNs (perceptron, MLP, etc), performance measures like confusion matrix, accuracy, sensitivity, specificity, precision, F-Measure, Recall, F1)
+What're the different types, assumptions, mistakes, indicators, etc? (i.e. K-NN, Logistic Regression with ROC curve and selection of optimal threshold, Decision trees, Bagging / Random Forrests, SVMs, Bayes Classifier, Boosting (e.g. Xgboost, Adaboost, gradient boost), ANNs (perceptron, MLP, etc), performance measures like confusion matrix, accuracy, sensitivity, specificity, precision, F-Measure, Recall, F1)
 ### Question 29 (02/19/2018): Clustering in a nutshell.
 What're the different types, assumptions, mistakes, indicators, etc? (e.g. K-Means, distance and dissimilarity measures (for both numerical and non-numerical types of variables), Hierarchical clustering, maybe a few others)
 ### Question 30 (02/19/2018): Dimensionality Reduction in a nutshell.
-What're the different types, assumptions, mistakes, indicators, etc? (e.g. PCA, Kernel-PCA, etc)
+What're the different types, assumptions, mistakes, indicators, etc? (e.g. PCA, Kernel-PCA, etc and manifold learning techniques like MDS and t-SNe)
 ### Question 31 (02/19/2018): What is KKT and what're it's conditions?
 ### Question 32 (02/19/2018): What is Laplace Approximation and what's it used for?
+### Question 33 (02/19/2018): What is a Time series?
+What're some time series methods (ARIMA, SSA, machine-learning-based approaches) and what are their pros and cons?
+### Question 34 (02/19/2018): What is Structural equation modeling?
+It's use?
+Weakness?
+### Question 35 (02/19/2018): What is Factor analysis (exploratory and confirmatory)?
+It's use?
+Weakness?
+### Question 36 (02/19/2018): What is Power analysis/trial design (particularly simulation-based trial design)?
+It's use?
+Weakness?
+### Question 37 (02/19/2018): What is Nonparametric testing (deriving tests from scratch, particularly through simulations)/MCMC?
+It's use?
+Weakness?
+### Question 38 (02/19/2018): What're the different Optimization algorithms (genetic algorithms, quantum-inspired evolutionary algorithms, simulated annealing, particle-swarm optimization)?
+What're their uses and weaknesses?
+### Question 39 (02/19/2018): What're the different Topological data analysis tools (persistent homology, Morse-Smale clustering, Mapper...)?
+What're their uses and weaknesses?
+### Question 40 (02/19/2018): What're the different Bayesian methods (Naïve Bayes, Bayesian model averaging, Bayesian adaptive trials...)?
+What're their uses and weaknesses?
+### Question 41 (02/19/2018): What're the different Gradient-based optimization methods?
+What're their uses and weaknesses?
+### Question 42 (02/19/2018): What're the different Penalized regression models (elastic net, LASSO, LARS...) and adding penalties to models in general (SVM, XGBoost...)?
+What're their uses and weaknesses?
+### Question 43 (02/19/2018): What're Spline-based models (MARS...)?
+What're their uses and weaknesses?
+### Question 44 (02/19/2018): What're Markov chains and stochastic processes?
+What're their uses and weaknesses?
+### Question 45 (02/19/2018): What're Network metrics and algorithms (centrality measures, betweenness, diversity, entropy, Laplacians, epidemic spread, spectral clustering)?
+What're their uses and weaknesses?

+### Question 46 (02/19/2018): What're some missing data imputation schemes (missForest, MICE...)?
+What're their uses and weaknesses?
+### Question 47 (02/19/2018): What're Bayesian networks (pathway mining)?
+What're their uses and weaknesses?
+### Question 48 (02/19/2018): What is Survival analysis?
+Strengths, weaknesses?
+### Question 49 (02/19/2018): What is Mixture modeling?
+Strengths, weaknesses?
+### Question 50 (02/19/2018): What is Statistical inference and group testing?
+Strengths, weaknesses?